papireddy903/LogAnalysis/readme.md

 ## Features
 - **IP Address Request Counts**: Displays the count of requests made from each IP address.
 - **Most Accessed Endpoint**: Identifies the most frequently accessed endpoint from the log data.
-- **Suspicious Login Activity Detection**: Flags IP addresses with failed login attempts above a specified threshold (default threshold is 10).
+- **Suspicious Login Activity Detection**: Flags IP addresses with failed login attempts above a specified threshold.
 - **CSV Export**: Saves the analysis results into a CSV file for easy sharing or further processing.

 ## Requirements